Skip to main content

 • Concentration: Simulates model at observation times directly

-• AUC: Generates dense time grid and calculates cumulative AUC via trapezoidal rule
+• AUC: Generates dense time grid and calculates AUC via trapezoidal rule